howard-edson/people_normalization/README.md

 # Overview
-Given a list of people records consisting of a person's name and email address, where each record can be in any of several common formats, this software will find and parse the person's first and last names, and email address and domain into separate columns in an output report.
+Given a list of people records consisting of a person's name and email address, where each record can be in any of several common formats, this software will find and parse the person's first and last names, and email address and domain, into separate columns in an output report.

 Additionally, it will perform [record linkage](http://en.wikipedia.org/wiki/Record_linkage),